 In addition, punctuation marks can also be used to clarify the meaning of a sentence by indicating which words are important and which can be safely ignored.

 While punctuation rules may seem arbitrary at times, such as when to place an apostrophe after an -S, they actually play an important role in sentence structure & writing process.

 Grammar rules are the conventions of language that dictate how words can be combined to form correct sentences.

 While there are many different grammar rules, they can broadly be divided into two categories:

 - Usage conventions

-Grammar conventions are the rules that govern how words are used in complete sentences, such as subject-verb agreement and pronoun usage.
+Grammar conventions are the rules that govern how words are used in complete sentences, such as subject-verb agreement, pronoun usage, and even basic paragraph length.